limbpuma/pizza_fast_delivery_collect/EU_COOKIE_BANNER_LEGAL_ANALYSIS.md

 ---

-**STATUS: ✅ ANALYSIS COMPLETE - READY FOR IMPLEMENTATION APPROVAL**
+**STATUS: ✅ LEGAL DOCUMENTATION COMPLETE - READY FOR IMPLEMENTATION APPROVAL**

 *This document provides a complete legal and technical analysis for implementing an EU/Germany compliant cookie banner.
-No code has been implemented yet - this is purely a planning and requirements document.*
+Legal documentation (privacy policies and terms of service) has been updated in both German and English.
+Ready for technical implementation phase.*